Now Up To 80% OFF

 In order to push changes to your remote, you need to first make changes to your local repo.
 In order to get those changes in a state where they are ready to be pushed, you’ll need to stage or add them, and then commit those changes.

 You can verify that you are indeed ready to push changes to the remote if your local repository is “ahead” of the remote, meaning there are changes on your local that are not yet reflected on the remote.
-In GitKraken Client, you can see if your local project is ahead of the remote right from the central commit graph in the GUI.
+In GitKraken Desktop, you can see if your local project is ahead of the remote right from the central commit graph in the GUI.

-Image depicts the GitKraken Client commit graph
+Image depicts the GitKraken Desktop commit graph

-GitKraken Client commit graph
+GitKraken Desktop commit graph

 To see if your local is ahead of the remote using the CLI, you will need to run git status.
 In this case, you can see that the local is ahead of the remote because the terminal returned the message: “Your branch is ahead of origin/main by 1 commit.”

-GitKraken Client CLI
+GitKraken Desktop CLI

 1. Checkout the desired branch and then select the Push button in the top toolbar.